cmda-bt/fe-course-18-19/week-1.md

 ## Assignments

+Assignments for this lesson.
+_Prepare these assignments before the lesson starts._

 * Read ch 3-4 of Eloquent JavaScript
 * Exercises ... of Eloquent JavaScript
 * Publish chapter summaries and excercise solutions in the forked repo on GitHub

 ## Homework

+Assignments for next lesson

+* Read ch 5-6 of Eloquent JavaScript
+* Publish chapter summaries and excercise solutions in the forked repo on GitHub